Enquil/rtr_v5/README.md

 ### pep-8

-I tested all files that i've edited in some way (i hope)
+I tested all files that i've edited in some way
 Results from https://pep8ci.herokuapp.com/ by app:

 #### create_post